 Also, be prepared to hear little squeaks over their food at random times throughout the day.

 Although this usually only happens when one gerbil is hogging the food bowl while another gerbil is trying to get some food at the same time.

 Gerbils love to run and exercise in general so that they can release some of their pent-up energy.

 So what you can expect is a lot of running on their wheels.
 This can actually be really annoying if the wheels that you have for them are cheap because they’ll be very loud and squeaky.

 What You Can Expect To See

-You can also expect to see your gerbils do a lot of digging and tunneling through their bedding.
+You can also expect to see your gerbils do a lot of digging in the corner of their cage and tunneling through their bedding.

 This is normal behavior for them and you can usually see them doing it almost every day.

 Another thing that you’ll see your gerbils do almost daily is scratch at their cage.

 They’ll mainly scratch at the corners of their cage and sometimes in random places too.